Chipper Program

 Since 2003, the Butte County Fire Safe Council's No-Cost Chipper Program has helped residents reduce wildfire risk across the county.

 This grant-funded program makes it easier for landowners to create and maintain defensible space around homes, roadways, and properties.
-This long-standing, county-wide service strengthens community resilience in the Wildland Urban Interface (WUI) and encourages proactive, year-round wildfire preparedness.
+This long-standing, county-wide service supports wildfire-ready communities in the Wildland Urban Interface (WUI) and encourages proactive, year-round preparedness.

 Submit Your Request